jzaleski/purview/README.md

 ## Usage

-Load the `MySQL` client (for `PostgreSQL` simply change 'mysql2' to 'pg' -- when using this gem in a JRuby environment the 'jdbc/mysql' and/or 'jdbc/postgres' library must be installed/available)
+Load the `MySQL` client (for `MSSQL` simple change 'mysql2' to 'tiny_tds'; for `PostgreSQL` simply change 'mysql2' to 'pg' -- when using this gem in a JRuby environment the 'jdbc/jtds', 'jdbc/mysql' and/or 'jdbc/postgres'library must be installed/available)
 ```ruby
 require 'mysql2'
 ```